dissyskcl/starter-academic/content/news/meco47/index.md

 subtitle: []

 # Summary for listings and search engines
-summary: The traditional Conference of the Middle European Cooperation in Statistical Physics is organised this year by Silvia Bartolucci, Laura Foini, Pierpaolo Vivo in Erice.
+summary: The traditional Conference of the Middle European Cooperation in Statistical Physics is organised this year by Silvia Bartolucci, Laura Foini, Gabriele Sicuro and Pierpaolo Vivo in Erice.

 # Link this post with a project
 projects: []